AI Security

 Modern systems don’t just monitor—they learn.
 AI algorithms, like those used in behavioral analytics, model what’s normal for your devices.
 A 2023 report from Gartner showed that organizations using AI-driven detection improved threat response time by up to 65%.
 So when your baby monitor starts pinging an unknown server in Estonia?
 AI sees it, raises the red flag, and cuts the line (no baby talk should route through Riga).

-You wouldn’t leave your front door open—so why leave your digital one unguarded?
-Smart firewalls go beyond blanket blocking.
-Instead, they create rules for individual IoT devices, stopping unauthorized traffic cold.
-According to a Palo Alto Networks case study, smart firewalls decreased malicious connections across IoT ecosystems by 40% in one quarter.
+You wouldn’t leave your front door open.
+So why leave your digital one unguarded?
+Smart firewalls aren’t just broad filters that block everything indiscriminately.
+They work differently.
+Instead of a one-size-fits-all approach, they create granular rules for individual IoT devices, stopping unauthorized traffic before it gets anywhere near your network.
+Palo Alto Networks documented this in a case study: smart firewalls cut malicious connections across IoT ecosystems by 40% in a single quarter.

 Take smart device security seriously.
 Your toaster shouldn’t be a backdoor for hackers.